Summer Institute Screenwriting

 9 a.m.–12 p.m. & 1 p.m.–4 p.m.
 (Screenwriting or Worldbuilding and Outlining or TV Writing and Dialogue Workshops; classes rotate each week)

 4 p.m.–6 p.m.
 Optional film screenings

 Note: Students break for lunch between 12:30 p.m. and 1:30 p.m. every day.
 Some evening activities are part of the program’s curriculum.
 Commuters should plan accordingly.

 How to Apply

 Students are expected to bring supplies with them or purchase them once they arrive on campus.
-Supply lists will be shared one month prior to the start of the program with cost estimates.
+Supply lists will be shared one month before the program starts, with cost estimates.

 Students spend an average of $80–$100 per week on additional items including laundry, snacks, personal spending and non-required supplies.